Enjoy a full years subscription of Healthy Revelations and discover life-changing health secrets you won't find anywhere else.

 • Don’t forget your greens and mix in a salad to your picnic or party menu.

-• Remember your veggies as they are also great on the grill and in side dishes, especially summer time veggies like squash and zucchini.
+• Remember your veggies as they are also great on the grill and as side dishes, especially summertime veggies like squash and zucchini.

 • Instead of chocolate desserts, think fruity desserts instead, and take advantage of a season when fruits are plenty.